Gabriel4489/clear_app_data_with_python/README.md

 # clear apps data using python
 This is automated program,
-which help you to clear apps data, but it's for ADB users only.
+which help you to clear apps data.
 <br />
 <br />
 <b>Requirements</b>